| | | In

 has had some pre-training.
 Normally, this is a dog which comes from a

 sport dog club.
+Testing should occur

 in a neutral environment for the dog.
 It should not be done at a sport-training